 Our biological questions are focused on understanding gene regulation and epigenetics in cancer and development.
 How does DNA encode regulatory networks that enable cellular differentiation?
 We rely on experimental data from sequencing-based epigenome experiments like ATAC-seq, bisulfite-seq, and ChIP-seq, and we use these data to study pediatric cancer, neuroimmunology, and other models to explore fundamental principles of regulatory DNA.

 Teamwork is our foundation.
 We are trying to build a team of intelligent, creative people who are interested in working together to accomplish great things.
 We collaborate with other research groups extensively.
 We emphasize social coding, using GitHub to share code both within the group and so others can benefit from our work.
 Writing readable, reusable code pays off as we accumulate useful code and re-apply it to new biological systems.
 We challenge the norm in academic computational research of individual scientists writing isolated code, and instead push open, multi-author code development.

 About the university

-The University of Virginia, founded by Thomas Jefferson in 1819, is a UNESCO World Heritage site located near the foothills of the Appalachian Mountains in Charlottesville, Virginia.
-UVA routinely competes for the #1 rank among public universities in the United States, with a co-located School of Medicine and a top-tier environment for research.
+The University of Virginia, founded by Thomas Jefferson in 1819, is the only collegiate UNESCO World Heritage site in the US.
+It located near Shenandoah National Park in the beautiful foothills of the Appalachian Mountains in Charlottesville, Virginia.
+UVA routinely ranks in the top 3 public universities in the United States, with a co-located School of Medicine and a top-tier environment for research.
 Charlottesville is also a great place to live.
 If you’re unfamiliar with area, please read the many reasons you should consider coming to UVA.